fxgsell/GG-Edge-Inference/2-face-detection/README.md

 ## See the results

 1. In the IOT console, got to the "Test" section.
 1. Subscribe to the topic `face_recognition/inference`, it will show you who the device sees.
-There are more topics avaliable:
+There are more topics available:
     - `face_recognition/inference`: the faces it sees, NewX where X is an increment.
     - `face_recognition/admin`: some info messages or errors if there is.
     - `face_recognition/new`: where the device posts faces it doesn't know (Base64 encoded jpeg).